Mansfield Microfarms craft sustainable urban agriculture model

 “We were sending people in at-risk communities who were already stretched thin into the most low-margin production industry without any support whatsoever,” he said.
 “It was really ignorant of what farming actually was and what farming actually needs.”

-Students gardening in a Mansfield Microfarm high tunnel.
+Students gardening in a microfarm high tunnel in 2019.
 Photo courtesy Kip Curtis.

 Curtis was looking for the goldilocks farm site — large enough to bring in an income but small enough for a family or individual to operate.